danfuzz/samizdat/doc/language-guide/02-data.md

 or parenthesized expressions.
 As a short-hand, a string key with the same form as an identifier can be written without the quotes.

-A collection of values may be mapped as a key to a single value, using the same postfix `*` interpolation syntax that is used with lists, e.g.
+A collection of values can be mapped as keys to a single value, using the same postfix `*` interpolation syntax that is used with lists, e.g.
 `{foo*: value}`.

-In addition, explicitly listed keys may be mapped to the same value by omitting the value after all but the last of the list, e.g.
+In addition, explicitly listed keys can be mapped to the same value by omitting the value after all but the last of the list, e.g.
 `{foo: bar: commonValue}`.